abdullahgarra/ThePhishermen/README.md

 **Authorization with Google**
 ```
 7. Click on the extension icon
-8. Select the Gmail account you want to work with and log in if needed.
+8. Select the Gmail account you want to work with and log in if needed
 9. Go to gmail for start the extension
-10. Accept any incoming warnings comming from Google.
+10. Accept any incoming warnings comming from Google
 ```
 **Start working with the extension**
 ```